Catherine of Saxe-Lauenburg: Life

-In September 1531, Catherine was escorted to Sweden on a fleet by the "highest lords and ladies of the realm" headed by her future sister-in-law Margaret with her spouse Count John of Hoya, and met her future husband for the first time.
-Their wedding was celebrated in Stockholm on her 18th birthday 24 September 1531.
+Their wedding was celebrated in Stockholm on her 18th birthday 24 September 1531 in the St. Nikolai church.
 Shortly after the royal wedding, in events hosted by King Gustav and Queen Catherine, Brita Leijonhufvud, the daughter of the king's second cousin Ebba Eriksdotter Vasa, was married to the king's courtier and favorite Gustav Olsson Stenbock (they were to be the parents of the king's third wife Catherine Stenbock) and the king's niece Brita Joakimsdotter Brahe was engaged to riksråd Birger Nilsson Grip.
 These were the first events Catherine hosted as queen of Sweden.